temporalio/proposals/ruby/sdk-phase-2.md

     # Class methods that can only be called during runtime in a workflow context
     ########

-    # No start_activity because that can be in a future (see next section).
+    # No start_activity because that can be in a future (see asynchrony section).
     def self.execute_activity(activity, *args, **left_off_for_brevity)
     def self.execute_local_activity(activity, *args, **left_off_for_brevity)